Union Pacific Freight Trains

 (Mark Amfahr, May 6, 2019: The train's official name was "Los Angeles Forwarder".
 There were various abbreviations used in different documents and by different individuals, all derivatives of the word "Forwarder".
 None of the abbreviated names were official, so don't be too concerned with them.
-The Advance Forwarder was simply an earlier schedule for the LA Forwarder.)
+The Advance Forwarder was simply an earlier schedule for the Los Angeles Forwarder.)

 Direction: Westbound only.